Our pillars

 Our approach

 We vehemently oppose the global trade in conflict diamonds and its impact on political stability, human rights and the legitimate global diamond trade.
-Our diamond exports comply with the Kimberley Process and Gem Diamonds participates in the Gemological Institute of America’s Diamond Origin programme, providing consumers with information about the country of origin of their diamonds, and the positive impact the mine and broader diamond industry have on the communities and countries in which they operate.
+Our diamond exports comply with the Kimberley Process, and we participate in the Gemological Institute of America’s (GIA’s) Diamond Origin programme, providing consumers with information about the country of origin of their diamonds, and the positive impact the mine and broader diamond industry have on the communities and countries in which they operate.

-All Gem Diamonds customers, who trade with us by invitation only, are screened using anti-money laundering protocols and “Know Your Client” reviews to ensure compliance with regulatory requirements.
+All Gem Diamonds customers trade with us by invitation only and are screened using anti-money laundering protocols and “Know-Your-Client” reviews to ensure compliance with regulatory requirements.

-The Group is committed to ethical business practices and regards good corporate governance as essential for long-term value creation.
-Workplace safety is an absolute priority – we constantly improve our safety systems and processes.
-The Board is committed to environmental sustainability, and Gem Diamonds’ inclusion in the FTSE4Good Index recognises the high standards of our ESG practices.
+We are committed to ethical business practices and regard good corporate governance as essential for long-term value creation.
+Workplace safety is an absolute priority and we continually improve our safety systems and processes.
+The Board is also committed to environmental sustainability, and the Group’s inclusion in the FTSE4Good Index recognises the high standards of our ESG practices.

 Our performance

-• Zero significant cases of bribery, corruption or anti-competitive behaviour (2021: zero).
+We reported zero cases of bribery, corruption or anti-competitive behaviour (2022: zero).

-• Zero incidents of potential breach of client confidentiality (2021: zero).
+There were zero incidents of potential breach of client confidentiality (2022: zero).